Peter Thiel: Zero to One

 In spring 2012, Thiel taught the class CS 183: Startup at Stanford University.
 Notes for the course, taken by student Blake Masters, led to a book titled Zero to One: Notes on Startups, or How to Build the Future by Thiel and Masters, which was released in September 2014.

 Derek Thompson, writing for The Atlantic, stated Zero to One "might be the best business book I've read".
 He described it as a "self-help book for entrepreneurs, bursting with bromides" but also as a "lucid and profound articulation of capitalism and success in the 21st century economy."

 "The Straussian Moment"

 "The Straussian Moment" is an essay written by Thiel in 2004, sometimes considered to be a fundamental text in his political thinking and was the subject of a 2019 interview at the Hoover Institution.
 The essay draws on several thinkers and political theorists and argues that the September 11 attacks upset "the entire political and military framework of the nineteenth and twentieth centuries", and therefore "a reexamination of the foundations of modern politics" was needed.

 Others

 One of Thiel's favorite books is The Sovereign Individual, which was a little-known work before he helped to popularize it.
 He wrote the preface for the reprinted edition.

-Thiel also has a chapter giving advice in Tim Ferriss's self-help book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers.
+Thiel also has a chapter giving advice in Tim Ferriss self-help book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers.